This creamy keto tomato soup is a delicious, hearty replacement for store-bought tomato soup. Best of all, it contains just six net carbs per serving!

-Store-bought tomato soup is filled with sugar and cornstarch, and you don't want that on a keto diet.
-Homemade soup tastes so much fresher and better and has no preservatives.
+Store-bought tomato soup is filled with sugar and cornstarch, which is not ideal on a keto diet.
+This low-carb tomato soup tastes much fresher and better and has no preservatives.

-Another wonderful thing about this recipe is that it is very budget-friendly.
-You can quickly get all the ingredients from your local grocery store, and there is a good chance you already have them in your kitchen!
+Another wonderful thing about this keto tomato soup is that it is very budget-friendly.
+You can quickly get all the ingredients from your local grocery store, and there is a good chance you already have them in your kitchen.

 Ingredients Used